-2. Cahaba River Lilies (West Blocton, Alabama)
+1. Cahaba River Lilies (West Blocton, Alabama)

+Traveling through Alabama in May or June?
+We have the perfect scenic detour for you!
+Each year on the Cahaba River, Cahaba lilies bloom in the middle of the water, and it’s a truly breathtaking sight.
 According to the Cahaba River Society, this special aquatic plant only grows in three states (Alabama, Georgia, and South Carolina), and the flowers require swift flowing water and plenty of sunshine to flourish.
 Typically, you can see the blooms from mid-May to mid-June, but we recommend asking a local before making the drive in case the window changes slightly.
 So, pack up a picnic lunch and some swim trunks and enjoy the beauty one hour outside of Birmingham.

 3. Crater of Diamonds (Murfreesboro, Arkansas)

-4. Lake Ouachita (Arkansas)
+4. Lake Ouachita (Garland & Montgomery Counties, Arkansas)

-7. Hot Springs National Park (Hot Springs, Arkansas)
+5. Hot Springs National Park (Hot Springs, Arkansas)